Brief: Wondering which Linux kernel version your system uses? Here are several ways to check your kernel version in the Linux terminal.

 You can see the kernel version 4.4.0-97-generic here.

-3. Find Linux kernel version using dmesg commad
+3. Find Linux kernel version using dmesg command

-dmesg is a powerful command used to write the kernel messages.
-It is also very useful in getting system information.
+dmesg is a powerful command used for writing kernel messages.
+It’s also very useful for getting system information.

-Since dmesg provides quite an awful lot of information, you should use a command like less to read it.
-But since you are here just to check Linux kernel version, grepping on Linux should give the desired output.
+Since dmesg provides an awful lot of information, you should normally use a command like less to read it.
+But since we’re here just to check the Linux kernel version, grepping on ‘Linux’ should give the desired output.

 dmesg | grep Linux